-Overview of Status of Stocks and Precautionary Catch Advice for 2016
+Overview of Status of Stocks and Precautionary Catch Advice for 2017

-Changes from 2015 catch advice procedure for the 2016 catch advice.
+Changes from 2016 catch advice procedure for the 2017 catch advice

-Changes to the approach used for 2016 compared to previous years are outlined in sections below.
-Although new Conservation Limits were applied in 2013 and the basis for the risk assessment was modified, there were few changes to the actual catch advice procedure for the 2016 season.
+Changes to the approach used for 2017 compared to previous years are outlined in sections below.
+Although new Conservation Limits were applied in 2013 and the basis for the risk assessment was modified, few changes applied to the actual catch advice procedure for the 2017 season.
 The present system of updating previous years catch data to reflect official logbook returns was maintained (unless indicated otherwise by local inspectors), while the catch data for the most recent year was based on local inspectors estimates.
 Data from fish counters were updated for the previous year to include October to December values if available, while provisional counts for the current year were based on estimates to October.
 Values for October to December were extrapolated from the mean of the previous five years where appropriate.
 Any further information received, which indicated changes to previous catch or counter estimates, were incorporated where indicated by IFI.

-Therefore, counting each of the combined rivers above as one stock, catch advice for the 2016 season is provided for 141 separate rivers and additionally advice is also given separately for the upper Liffey and upper Lee.
+Therefore, counting each of the combined rivers above as one stock, catch advice for the 2017 season is provided for 141 separate rivers and additionally advice is also given separately for the upper Liffey and upper Lee.
 Furthermore, separate assessments are made on 16 rivers for the early running 2SW component of the stock in question.